 Home Health Care provides “medical” or “skilled” care by licensed nurses and therapists.
-Home health care is provided by home health care agencies usually Medicare certified, state licensed and often accredited by an accreditation organization, like Masters In Home Care.
+Home health care is provided by home health care agencies usually Medicare certified, Medicaid certified, state licensed and often accredited by an accreditation organization, like Masters In Home Care.
 In Connecticut, home health care agencies are required to be licensed by the Connecticut Department of Public Health (DPH).
 Home health care agencies provide medical care in the home environment under the direction of a physician who orders care to be performed by licensed healthcare professionals.
 Typically these medical care programs help the patient recover from an illness, injury, disease or exacerbation of a chronic condition and includes services such as wound care, infusions, invasive catheter care, assessments, patient/caregiver teaching, medication management and administration of complex medications like injections as well as in home rehabilitation for those that are housebound.
 Home health care is covered by Medicare, Medicaid, and most private insurance plans for eligible patients.
 Home health care visits are typically a few hours per week, depending on the patient’s needs and physician’s orders.
 Home health care services may be provided by:

 - Nurses – RN and LPN

 When you’re comparing home health care vs. home care, you should know that you can receive both at the same time.
 Home health provides skilled, clinical care to help the patient recover, and home care helps with day-to-day caregiving and tasks.
 Both types of care can help older adults stay safe and independent in their homes.
-If your loved one is in need of a medical care plan at home, contact us at Masters In Home Care.
+If your loved one is in need of a skilled medical care plan at home, contact us at Masters In Home Care.
 We are available to provide a complimentary consultation on the care plan prescribed by the physician.